When will my phone get Android Marshmallow?

 The strongest evidence that we will see a new version of Android this year comes from Google software engineer Hiroshi Lockheimer, who told Fast Company that Google has adopted a "yearly cadence of big releases, so, for instance, one year we release J, the next year we release K, and then the year after that L, and then this year we'll launch M, and so you can predict what will happen next year."

-Read next: Best new phones coming in 2015.
+Read next: Best new phones coming soon.